stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_UNIT=my-app task tft:new
 ```

-The units are created as subdirectories in the directory `tf/units/`.
+Each unit is created as a subdirectory in the directory `tf/units/`.

 For convenience, the tooling creates each new unit as a copy of the files in `tf/units/template/`.
 The template directory provides a working TF module for AWS resources with the required tfvars.
 This means that each new unit has a complete set of code and is immediately ready to use.
 You can completely remove the AWS resources from a new unit if you are not using AWS.

 > When a unit does not use AWS, ensure that you change the supplied tests to use resources that are relevant for the cloud provider.

 You can actually create the units any way that you wish, and there are no limitations on the TF code in them.
 The tooling automatically finds all of the modules in the directory `tf/units/`.
-It only requires that each module is a valid TF root module and accepts the four tfvars that are listed above.
+It only requires that each module is a valid TF root module and accepts the four tfvars that are listed below.

 > Since each unit is a separate module, you can have different versions of the same providers in separate units.

+The tooling only requires that each unit is a valid TF root module that accepts these tfvars:

+- `product_name` (string)
+- `environment_name` (string)
+- `unit_name` (string)
+- `edition` (string)

+There are no limitations on how your code uses these tfvars.
+You might only use them to [set resource names](#managing-resource-names).

 The tooling sets the values of the required tfvars when it runs TF commands on a unit: